NCSU-Libraries/lentil/README.md

 gem 'therubyracer'
 ```

-> If you would like to work directly from the master branch, use `gem 'git://github.com/NCSU-Libraries/lentil.git'` instead.
+> If you would like to work directly from the master branch, use `gem 'lentil', :git => 'git://github.com/NCSU-Libraries/lentil.git'` instead.

 ### Run the generator